-CEPA adopts a building block approach, and the two sides have been working closely to introduce further liberalization measures continually.
-The agreed liberalization measures for various phases of CEPA are stipulated in the CEPA Legal Text.
+CEPA adopts a building block approach, and the two sides have been working closely to introduce further liberalisation measures continually.
+The agreed liberalisation measures for various phases of CEPA are stipulated in the CEPA Legal Text.

 CEPA is a win-win agreement, bringing new business opportunities to the Mainland, Hong Kong and all foreign investors.
 For Hong Kong, CEPA provides a window of opportunity for Hong Kong businesses to gain greater access to the Mainland market.
 CEPA also benefits the Mainland as Hong Kong serves as a perfect "springboard" for Mainland enterprises to reach out to the global market and accelerating the Mainland's full integration with the world economy.
 Foreign investors are also welcome to establish businesses in Hong Kong to leverage on the CEPA benefits and join hands in tapping the vast opportunities of the Mainland market.

 Trade in goods - All goods of Hong Kong origin can enjoy zero tariff preference upon importation into the Mainland, upon the CEPA rules of origin (ROOs) being met and each consignment of goods exported to the Mainland is accompanied by a Certificate of Origin - CEPA (CO(CEPA)).
 To deepen the liberalisation and facilitation of trade in goods between the two sides, the Agreement on Trade in Goods has included four dedicated Chapters on "Customs Procedures and Trade Facilitation", "Sanitary and Phytosanitary Measures", "Technical Barriers to Trade" and "Trade Facilitation Measures in the Guangdong-Hong Kong-Macao Greater Bay Area".